Annual, non-competitive event in St. John's, NL

 Total fees: $900

-Fees are due along with online registration forms by January 31, 2024.
+Fees are due along with online registration forms by February 7, 2025.
 Often there is a waitlist for participation, therefore registration and scheduling priority can only be considered once payment has been received.
 All fees are non refundable.

 In 2023, the first Rotary Music Festival after the COVID-19 pandemic, we encouraged directors to “come as they are” with whatever repertoire best suited their ensembles at the time.
 All groups are currently still encouraged to participate in Rotary this way – without the barrier of having to prepare specific repertoire – if that is what is right for your ensemble.

-Should you wish your group to be judged to a standard (Gold, Silver, Bronze), participate in MusicFest Canada or simply aim for established guidelines, please consult the Rotary Music Festival Rules and Regulations and/or Concert Band Syllabus for repertoire rules and listings.
+Should you wish your group to be judged to a standard (Gold, Silver, Bronze), participate in MusicFest Canada or simply aim for established guidelines, please consult the Rotary Music Festival Rules and Regulations 2025 and/or Concert Band Syllabus for repertoire rules and listings.